wanderdust/newsletter/content/posts/postgres_replication/index.md

 From the diagram, keep in mind that steps 2 and 3 might take different amounts of time to execute on each replica.
 When working with a sync system, the transaction will be as slow as your slowest replica.

-Slow writes will block further writes, which can cause issues if we deal with a high volume of write operations.
+Slow _writes_ will block further _writes_, which can cause issues if we deal with a high volume of transactions.

 ### Asynchronous Replication
 Asynchronous replication does not wait for the replicas to acknowledge the updates.
 As soon as the update happens in the leader replica, the transaction is marked as successful.
 The replicas are then updated asynchronously.